stadium-software/utils-find-object-by-property/README.md

 ## Usage
 1. Drag the script called "FindObjectByProperty" into a script or event handler
 2. Enter values for the script input parameters
-   1. List: The List of objects
+   1. List: A List of objects
    2. Property: The name of the property to locate
    3. Value: The value the property to locate
 3. Result: The script returns the first object that matches